-“You’ve already stated you object to an African-American band and accused my staff of sexual misconduct.
-Sounds like discrimination as well.”
+“Well, you’ve already stated you object to an African-American band and accused my staff of sexual misconduct.
+Sounds like civil rights to me.”

-Edgar laughed outright.
-Miller stomped out.
-The studio exec looked bamboozled, finally agreeing “it’s no more than a tempest in a teapot.”
+Edgar laughs outright.
+Miller stomps out.
+The studio exec looks bamboozled, finally agreeing “it’s no more than a tempest in a teapot.”

 “Please tell Miller he needs to listen to me and follow simple protocol in the office.
-It was his idea from his college days, but it’s the studio’s movie.
+It is his idea from his college days, but it’s the studio’s movie.
 He just the screenwriter.”

-The exec nodded and walked out.
-Edgar stayed behind.
+The execs nod and walk out.
+Edgar stays behind.

 “You’re more fun than the studio hacks.
 Any new bands I should check out?
 The Weirdos?’

 “No. They need a few years for the music industry to catch up with them.
 You should buy Tom Petty’s contract from Shelter.
 They’re living in a double motel room in the Valley and practicing in a storage unit.
-We’ll put him on set to learn the trade and you can become the visionary in the music video field when he learns how to shoot three-minute videos of his songs.
+We’ll put him on set to learn the trade.
+You can become the visionary in the music video field when he learns how to shoot three-minute videos of his songs.
 He’s a Dylan from the South.”

 “Any more advice, Tim?”

-Landis and Bronfman looked at each other and laughed.
-“You are out of control, Tim,” Landis admitted.
+Landis and Bronfman look at each other and laugh.
+“You are out of control, Tim,” Landis observes.

-After Edgar left, Landis leaned back and called PJ in New York, telling me to join in the conversation.
+After Edgar leaves, Landis leans back and calls PJ in New York, telling me to join in the conversation.